tylerjromeo/nolandel-notes/session6/outline.md

+# In the inn

+It's morning, and you 4 are the only guests in the common room of the inn.
+The innkeep has prepared some fried bread and bacon for the group, as well as cups of very strong tea.
+"Anything else for you lot?"
+He says.

+"Excellent playing before, Mr. Stormwind.
+Glad you could come out here"

 # Blade headquarters

 When you return, people are moving around very quickly.
 Dispite the late hour, there's a lot of activity and nervous energy.
 You see JoJo among those moving around, she's carrying a large scak of magic scrolls and yelling something at a group of elves.
 Blood is dripping from a nasty cut above her eyebrow.